 During the first six (6) months of employment, an employee shall be entitled to one (1) day’s paid sick leave for every twenty-six (26) days worked.

 Should the employee be absent for more than two (2) consecutive days or on more than two (2) occasions during an eight (8) week period or on any day which precedes or follows a weekend, public holiday or a day free of service, the employee shall not be entitled to sick leave unless he / she produces a medical certificate stating that he / she was unable to work for the duration of his/her absence on account of illness or injury.
-Settlers Park retains the right to expect the employee to subject himself / herself to an examination to obtain a second medical opinion regarding his / her alleged illness / injury
+Settlers Park retains the right to expect the employee to subject himself / herself to an examination to obtain a second medical opinion regarding his / her alleged illness / injury.

 An employee must inform his / her immediate supervisor/ manager the day prior to the day he / she was supposed to have reported for duty of such absence and the expected date of returning to work or as soon as the employee is aware of the condition preventing him / her of being able to commence duty.
 Settlers Park should also be informed of an address where the employee could be found should he / she wish to visit the employee.